ssiwan/KARMA/README.md

 ## Product Vision

-As a provider of custom application development solutions, the company creates a lot of knowledge regarding management processes, technical processes, and technical solutions.
-Much of this knowledge can be applied across multiple products with some tailoring for different teams and solutions and some evolution for new techniques and technologies.
-The company envisions a knowledge management application that can store this knowledge and make it easier to share, reuse, and adapt across products.
+The company envisions a knowledge management application that can store technical and management knowledge and make it easier to share, reuse, and adapt across products.
 Initially, the application will facilitate efficient storage and retrieval of relevant knowledge; however, the ultimate vision is for the application to apply artifical intelligence techniques to suggest relevant knowledge and automatically adapt it to match product requirements and delivery teams.

 # Prototype